hamedyaghoobian/hamedyaghoobian.github.io-deprecated-/content/courses/cs355/overview/syllabus.md

 Upon completion of CSI 355, you will be able to:
 * make sense of how the Internet and computer networks work.
-* translate your insights into sustained intellectual discussion and lucid analytical prose,
-* think critically about technology by comparing ethical frameworks and social criticism,
-* examine how technology interferes with diversity and the power dynamics of race, class, gender, health status and etc.

 ## Topics